 Apples We Grow

 We offer a great selection of apples varieties, including a few antique varieties, and some of the newer “disease resistant” varieties as well.
 Currently over half the orchard is planted in Macintosh.
-The “Mac’s” along with Cortlands, Empires, Macouns, Liberties, Red Delicious, and Paula Reds account for over 90% of what we’ve got planted.
+The “Mac’s” along with Honey Crisp, Cortlands, Empires, Macouns, Liberties, Red Delicious, and Paula Reds account for over 90% of what we’ve got planted.
 Below is

 a list of all the varieties we grow.
 Click on the variety name to find out more about it.